CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 of the bytes greater than that value, then alignment will not be done.
 If aligment will be done in `.text` section and second expresion will not be given, then assembler fills no-operation instructions in that hole.

+### .arch

+Syntax: .arch ARCHITECTURE

+This pseudo-operation should to be at begin of source.
+Set GPU architecture.
+One of following architecture can be set: GCN1.0, GCN1.1, GCN1.2.

 ### .ascii